Jimmy Savile: A British Horror Story

-Jimmy Savile: A British Horror Story is a two-part Netflix documentary series released on April 6, 2022.
+Jimmy Savile: A British Horror Story is a two-part true crime documentary series released by Netflix on April 6, 2022.
 It covers the life and career of the British television personality Jimmy Savile, his history of committing sexual abuse, and the scandal that occurred after his death in 2011, when numerous complaints were raised about his behaviour.

 Interviewees

 As well as colleagues, associates and victims of Savile, some of the public figures interviewed for the series include: